New Clark City Sports Hub: Construction

 Groundbreaking for the National Government Administrative Center (NGAC) as a whole was held on January 23, 2018 and actual construction started on March 15, 2018.
 The New Clark City Sports Hub forms a significant portion of the Phase 1A of the larger mixed-used government complex's development.
 Construction of the sports complex itself began on April 25, 2018, which was marked by a cement-pouring ceremony.
 Around 8,000 people were employed for the project with construction work done continuously or 24 hours a day, seven days a week.

-The whole Phase 1A of the NGAC is targeted to be completed by October 2019.
-As of October 2018, the sports complex is already 30 percent complete.
+The whole Phase 1A of the NGAC was targeted to be completed by October 2019.
+As of October 2018, the sports complex was already 30 percent complete.
 By November 2018, the projected completion of the sports complex was moved earlier to August 2019 with test events planned to be held at the venue from August to October 2019.

 Following the 2019 Luzon earthquake, no damage was reported on the site of the sport's complex construction.
 By June 2019, the facility was 85 to 88 percent complete with most of the remaining work involved the area's landscaping.

 The sports complex was 90 percent complete by July 2019 with the Athletics Stadium and Aquatic Center and was set to be completed by the end of August 2019.